Chavviram Singh Yadav

-CH.Chhavviram Singh Yadav was a dacoit from Uttar Pradesh.
+CH.Chhavviram Singh Yadav was a dacoit (member of an Indian armed robbery gang) from Uttar Pradesh.
 One of his most trusted fellows was CH.
 Udaiveer Singh from the village Harnagarpur, Ghiror, UP.

 Early life

-Chhavviram Singh was a resident of Harnagarpur village in Mainpuri district of Uttar Pradesh.
+Neta ji Chaudhary Chhavviram Singh was a resident of Harnagarpur village in the Mainpuri district of Uttar Pradesh.
 At the age of twenty, he became a dacoit.
-Gradually his terror increased.
-He had spread panic in Uttar Pradesh, Madhya Pradesh and Rajasthan by dacoity and murder.
-People trembled with fear of him.
+He spread panic in Uttar Pradesh, Madhya Pradesh and Rajasthan by dacoity and murder.
 Even the police did not dare to confront him.
-Around 1978, Chhaviram had become another name for the terrorist.
-He was one of the biggest dacoits India ever had.
-His gang was accused of killing an MLA and burying the dead body in the ground.
+He led a gang that was accused of killing a Member of the Legislative Assembly and burying the dead body.
 He projected himself as the messiah of the people.
 VP Singh became the Chief Minister of Uttar Pradesh in June 1980.
 At that time, dacoits were dominant in Uttar Pradesh.
-Chhaviram's terror was also on its peak.
-Then VP Singh along with the government of MP had launched a big campaign of eradication of bandits in Uttar Pradesh.
+Chhaviram's terror was also at its peak.
+VP Singh along with the government of MP launched a major campaign to eradicate bandits in Uttar Pradesh.
 The government announced a reward of five lakh rupees for the capture of Chhaviram.
 But the police could not catch him.
-Dacoit Chhavi Ram had become synonymous with terror in the entire state.
-District Etah was considered as the place of refuge of Dasyu Chhaviram Singh.
-Police forces were setting up camps in Aliganj area.
+District Etah was considered the place of refuge of Dasyu Chhaviram Singh.
+Police forces set up camps in Aliganj area.
 7 August 1981 became the day of call for Uttar Pradesh Police.
-Then the Police Station inspector of Aliganj, Rajpal Singh was eagerly waiting for this day.
-On the information of the informer, Inspector Rajpal Singh reached Nathuapur village along with his companions.
-Where 60-70 crooks were gathered.
-But Inspector Rajpal was not scared and got crowded with him.
-In this encounter that lasted for hours, the bullets fell short with the police.
-Due to which the dacoit Chhaviram brutally killed fifteen policemen including Inspector Rajpal Singh by laying siege from all sides.
-Three villagers also died in this. in early 1982, Chhaviram kidnapped the circle officer of Aliganj tehsil of Etah district.
-He suspected that the administration was torturing his supporters to get his clue.
-Chhaviram had challenged the government in a way by kidnapping the Circle Officer of Police.
+The Police Station inspector of Aliganj, Rajpal Singh, was eagerly waiting for this day.
+On the information of an informer, Inspector Rajpal Singh reached Nathuapur village, along with his companions.
+Some 60-70 outlaws were gathered in the village.
+In this encounter that lasted for hours, Chhaviram brutally killed fifteen policemen including Inspector Rajpal Singh, by laying siege from all sides.
+Three villagers also died.
+In early 1982, Chhaviram kidnapped the circle officer of Aliganj tehsil of Etah district.
+He suspected that the administration was torturing his supporters to learn about his operations.
+Chhaviram had challenged the government by kidnapping the Circle Officer of Police.
 Indira Gandhi was the Prime Minister at that time.
-The incident brought a blow to the image of the government.
+The incident was a blow to the image of the government.
 Indira Gandhi is said to have given tacit consent to VP Singh to kill Chhaviram.
 At the behest of Indira Gandhi, the governments of Uttar Pradesh, Madhya Pradesh and Rajasthan issued warrants.
-Considering this incident of 1981 as a challenge, the then Chief Minister VP Singh made a plan to eliminate the dacoit Chhaviram and after two years, the Uttar Pradesh Police made the state fear-free by encountering the dacoit Chhaviram.
-During this, SSP Vikram Singh took over in Etah, Uttar Pradesh.
-Who later became the Director General of Police of Uttar Pradesh Police in 2007.
+Considering this incident of 1981 as a challenge, the then Chief Minister VP Singh made a plan to eliminate the dacoit Chhaviram, and after two years, the Uttar Pradesh Police found and, after an encounter that lasted more than seven hours, killed the dacoit Chhaviram.
+During this, SSP Vikram Singh took over in Etah, Uttar Pradesh and later became the Director General of Police of Uttar Pradesh Police in 2007.